 Being a landlord also involves following the law.
-There are national, as well as statewide landlord tenant rules that every landlord must follow.
-This includes rules for collecting security deposits, following health and safety standards and for evicting tenants.
+There are national, as well as statewide landlord-tenant rules that every landlord must follow.
+This includes rules for collecting security deposits, following health and safety standards, being a live-in landlord, and evicting tenants.
 Here is what you need to know about being a landlord.

 There is a marked difference between what people believe a landlord does and what a landlord actually does.
 Those considering a career as a landlord would benefit from understanding the challenges and the rewards that life as a landlord can bring.
 Having this understanding will allow you to be better prepared and hopefully increase your chances of success.

 Landlords are small business owners.
 They are in the business of renting out housing.
 Since they are often the only employee, they must play multiple parts for their business to succeed.
 There is sometimes a negative connotation associated with the term landlord, but, in actuality, the majority of roles a landlord plays are positive ones.
 Take a closer look at the roles a landlord plays, from Realtor to repairman.

 Landlords are legally required to perform certain activities.
 While the actions they are responsible for will vary based on the state in which the rental property is located, there are certain basic obligations every landlord has.
 These obligations include managing the security deposit, keeping up with property maintenance and delivering a vacant unit upon tenant move-in.

 One obligation a landlord has to their rental property and to their tenants is to keep up with property maintenance.
 One of the most basic requirements is to make sure tenants always have access to running water.
 Landlords must also maintain common areas, keep up with repairs and follow all health and building codes.